by Richard M. Morgan

-A Trustee is given power, either independently or with court approval, to distribute property from an existing trust to a new or amended trust, albeit one with more desirable trust provisions.
+Trustee is given power, either independently or with court approval, to distribute property from an existing trust to a new or amended trust, albeit one with more desirable trust provisions.
 The name “decanting” comes from the process of pouring wine from a wine bottle into another bottle while leaving any sediment (unwanted parts) behind.
 (O.C.G.A.
-Section 53-12-62)The following should be noted: (1) the Trustee’s power to distribute in the original decanted trust (original trust) can be fully discretionary or limited by an ascertainable standard, such as health, education, maintenance and support (HEMS standard); (2) the rule against perpetuities applicable to the original trust cannot be extended through the decanting; (3) the original trust cannot be held solely for charitable purposes; (4) the second trust resulting from the decanting (second trust) may not have any current beneficiary that was not a beneficiary of income or principal of the original trust; and (5) the second trust may not include any beneficiary who was not a beneficiary of the original trust.
-However, the second trust may include a power of appointment which could be exercised to benefit someone who was not a beneficiary of the original trust.
+Section 53-12-62)The following should be noted: (1) the trustee’s power to distribute in the original decanted trust (Original trust) can be fully discretionary or limited by an ascertainable standard, such as health, education, maintenance and support (HEMS standard); (2) the rule against perpetuities applicable to the Original trust cannot be extended through the decanting; (3) the Original trust cannot be held solely for charitable purposes; (4) the second trust resulting from the decanting (Second trust) may not have any current beneficiary that was not a beneficiary of income or principal of the Original trust; and (5) the Second trust may not include any beneficiary who was not a beneficiary of the Original trust.
+However, the Second trust may include a power of appointment which could be exercised to benefit someone who was not a beneficiary of the Original trust.

 - Trustee Given Greater Statutory Authority to Terminate Small Trusts.

 The maximum size of a trust that can be terminated by statute because it is too small to justify the costs of administration is increased from $50,000 to $100,000.
 Left unchanged is the additional ability to terminate a small trust if the trustee’s annual administration fee is 5% or more of the trust’s asset value as of the end of the trust’s prior accounting year.
 (O.C.G.A.
 Section 53-12-65).

 - Caution: Do Not Forget the Tax Implications!